Protocol v1.0

 src/...

-This is the path most lightweight frameworks should take.
-The protocol gives you a stable file format your agents read the same way every session.
+The path most lightweight frameworks should take.
+A stable file format your agents read the same way every session.

 Shared repo